crowdgames/trrbt/README.md

 **loop**: Repeatedly executes children in order, until any child fails; if any child succeeds, returns success, otherwise returns failure.

+**all**: Executes children in order regardless of their success or failure

 **none**: Executes children in order, until any child fails; if any child fails, returns failure, otherwise returns success.

 **rewrite**: If there are any lhs pattern matches, randomly rewrites one of these matches with the rhs pattern.